- Email Us : info@leonardtam.com

 Futhermore, Deadlines Are Fixed

 The CRA will be vigilant with the dates of returns.
 So, April 30 is fixed every year for individual, personal returns.
 Both the filing must be received, and the balance owing must be paid by that date.
-For self-employed business owners, the date is June 15.
+For self employed business owners, the date is June 15.
 Funds owing must be paid by those dates.
-Your local banks will assist you in transferring the necessary funds to the CRA.
+Banks throughout Toronto can facilitate the transfer of your due payments directly to the CRA.
 Other than that, if you choose to send a cheque, the letter must be postmarked on or before the date required.

 As a tip for business owners, business income is declared on form T2125 part of the T1 Personal Income Tax Return.
 Penalties are the same as above with the date June 15 for businesses.